Guiding Stepfamilies Through Wilderness Wanderings

 How defeating!
 But that's exactly what the preacher said once he discovered John and Diane were remarried.
 Apparently the church they had been attending didn't have room for persons in need of healing--persons with a less-than-perfect history.
 And John and Diane were, indeed, less than perfect.
 Each had experienced the devastation of divorce and for a while turned their backs on the Lord.
 But now, while attempting to combine a new stepfamily, they were once again trying to accept the Lordship of Jesus Christ.
 Only their church wouldn't accept them.

 "I'm sorry.
 I wish I could help.
-Why don't you try Southwest."
+Why don't you try the Southwest Church."

 So they did.
-But this time, they found a church ready to serve.
+But this time, they found a church (where I served at the time) ready to serve.
 They discovered a stepfamily ministry that taught them how to deal with their unique day-to-day struggles, and a body of believers willing to extend hands of mercy and forgiveness.
-Today, John and Diane are faithful followers of Jesus Christ and leaders in a dynamic stepfamily support group that is touching lives every day.
 "The Step-by-Step group has meant a great deal to my family and me," says John, "more than I could ever describe to you in words."

 "We Don't Want You Here"

 For nearly three decades America has suffered under a plague of divorce and out-of-wedlock births.
 Later, when these same individuals marry and bring children with them, a stepfamily is born.
-Currently, one out of every three Americans is a stepparent, stepchild, a stepsibling, or some other member of a stepfamily.1 And while soon there will be more stepfamilies in America than any other family type2, it's not uncommon to find local churches with a population of just 6% or less3.
+Currently, 40% of parents raising children are in blended families and half of all couples in the US have either a stepparent or stepchild connected to their union (see Marriage, Family, & Stepfamily Statistics).
+But despite this, it's not uncommon to find that local churches don't have any support ministry for stepfamilies.
 Certainly there are many reasons for this wide variation, but the most disconcerting is typified by the experience of John and Diane.
 Many churches, either overtly or subtly, marginalize Christian stepfamilies in spiritual shame.
 Socially, divorced and remarried persons often don't fit in a church culture of traditional marriage, nor do typical marriage enrichment programs meet their relational needs.
 Whether intentional or inadvertent, the message "we don't want you here" comes through loud and clear.
 In addition, unchurched stepfamilies find themselves lost, isolated from society, and looking for congregations who care, only to receive spiritual judgment and social awkwardness.

 Looking For A Compass In The Wilderness